beejhuff/magento-security-toolkit/signatures-analysis.md

 * **Signature 6:** Attackers enabled a pre-existing copy or installed a new copy of the Magpleasure_Filesystem extension which had

-  * **File:** <mage_root>/lib/Varien/Autoloader.php
+  * **FILE:** <mage_root>/lib/Varien/Autoloader.php

   * **Reference:** [Stack Exchange Forum Discussion](http://magento.stackexchange.com/questions/67660/magento-hacked-even-after-applied-patch)

-* **Discover Magpleasure_Filesystem in app/code/Magpleaseure/Filesystem & app/etc/modules**
+* **Signature 7:** Discover Magpleasure_Filesystem in app/code/Magpleaseure/Filesystem & app/etc/modules**

-  * **File:** app/code/Magpleaseure/Filesystem & httpdocs/app/etc/modules/Magpleasure_Filesystem.xml
+  * **FILE:** `<mage_root>/app/code/Magpleaseure/Filesystem`
+  * **FILE:** `<mage_root>/app/etc/modules/Magpleasure_Filesystem.xml`

   * **Reference:** [https://www.reddit.com/r/hacking/comments/34025m/magento_exploit_downlaoding_magpleasurefilesystem/](https://www.reddit.com/r/hacking/comments/34025m/magento_exploit_downlaoding_magpleasurefilesystem/)

   * The following command will travers a Linux / Unix file system and print any matching files to the standard output.
-You may need to modify the beginning directory for your OS & webserver combination.
+You may need to modify the beginning /var/www directory for your OS & webserver combination to point to the site's web root or document root folder.

       ```$ find /var/www/ -type d -iname "Magpleasure”```

-  * **File:** app/etc/modules/Magplesaure_Fileserver.xml (
-  * Enables the filesystem module from Magpleasure previously demonstrated to be compromised.

-* **A modified Version of the base Varien Object Class** replaces the original application source file.
+  * **Signature 8:** A modified Version of the base Varien Object Class** replaces the original application source file.
-  * **FILE:** httpdocs/lib/Varien/Object.php
+  * **FILE:** `httpdocs/lib/Varien/Object.php`

-  * When you first have a visitor hit your site AT a specific URI '/checkout|admin/‘ (which the attackers do 5 times in a row to trigger this hacked file to be executed vi the conditional statements added to the top of the file, this file.
+  * When you first have a visitor hit your site AT a specific URI '/checkout|admin/‘ (which the attackers do 5 times in a row) it triggers the hacked Object.php file to be executed vi the conditional statements added to the top of the file...

   * This was commonly one of the first evidence of a compromised file on the attacked web server discovered.
 It’s primary functions appeared to be twofold: